ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 - **apiRouteWorkerUrl** (optional) - `URL` to the location of a file with the SSR rendering implementation for API Routes
 - **customUrl** - `URL` to a file that has a `default export` of a function for handling the _prerendering_ lifecycle of a Greenwood build, and running the provided callback function.
 To be used instead of **executeModuleUrl** option.

+> At this time, **customUrl**s do not have support for Greenwood's [Dynamic Routing (or Prendering) capabilities](/docs/pages/server-rendering/#dynamic-routing), but if you find a need for this use case, please open a [discussion](https://github.com/ProjectEvergreen/greenwood/discussions) for this topic.

 ### Examples

 #### Execute Route Module